SPECIAL CONDITIONS OF HIRE - COVID 19

 Recommend hirers hire larger meeting spaces and avoid use of small rooms, other than as offices.

-Surfaces and equipment to be cleaned by hirers before use or by hall cleaner.
+Surfaces and equipment to be cleaned by hirers before and after use or by hall cleaner.

 Wipe shared copier etc.